 Financial institutions can evaluate your credit report according to their specific criteria to determine your eligibility for credit.

-If you would like to find out how your own credit report has been affected by your financial history, My Credit File can have your Equifax credit report dispatched to you within one working day or in ten days if you would like a free Equifax credit report.
-You can also receive email alerts about certain types of changes to your file by subscribing to My Credit Alert which enables you to keep a close eye on this important asset.
+If you would like to find out how your own credit report has been affected by your financial history, make sure you get a copy of your latest Equifax credit report today.
+You may also wish to consider subscription packages from Equifax which includes receiving email alerts about certain types of changes to your credit report, enabling you to keep a close eye on this important asset.

 How is a credit report created?